trebor/soul-bound/rfc.md

   * `candidateSig`: Signature over attestation bundle using Candidate's private key
   * `sponsorSig`: Sponsor's attestation signature
   * `stake`: Amount of tokens staked for minting (≥ S_mint)
-  * `zkProof`: Zero‑knowledge proof of correct sensor checks without revealing raw data
+  * `zkProof`: Zero-knowledge proof of correct sensor checks without revealing raw data
   * `timestamp` or `blockHeight`: For freshness check
 * **Semantics:**
   * Validators reject if `stake` is insufficient or proofs/timestamps invalid.
-  * On m‑of‑n approvals, the Ledger commits the new identity token.
+  * On m-of-n approvals, the Ledger commits the new identity token.

 ## **4.5 ValidationResponse**